gdaverdin/bioinfo/Lab-7-:-Pulling-it-all-together.md

 Your collaborators have asked you to identify differentially expressed genes in Zebrafish (_Danio rerio_).
 They have generated RNAseq for two stages of development, 2 cell embryo and 6 hours post-fertilization.
 The data are 2x76nt paired-end RNAseq reads derived from polyA-selected mRNA.

 ![](http://www.zebrafishlab.be/sites/default/files/styles/media_gallery_large/public/embryos-7.jpg)
+source: www.zebrafishlab.be

+## Get the data

+I have placed a compressed file with the data on my lab server.
+Download this data to your account on the cluster using wget.

 ## Write a loop to run FASTQC on each file